mykolatyniv/NJIT-1st-MiniProject/calculator.md

 ## Extend Class
 - Meaning, add new methods, not change existing ones classes, even built-in ones.

+Extends means that you are creating a subclass of the base class you are extending.
+You can only extend one class in your child class, but you can implement as many interfaces as you would like.

+When you extend a class, you have a parent-child relation between the original one and the new, extending one.
+The child class, the one extending the parent class, will have each and every member of the parent class, without the need to declare them again.

 ### Example:
 #### import Color